Service & Downloads

 Unless expressly indicated otherwise, the capitalised terms as used herein will have the following meanings:

-PHC Europe B.V. having its registered office in Etten-Leur, the Netherlands, with sales and service organisations in the UK, France, Germany and the Netherlands;
+PHCEU PHC Europe B.V. having its registered office in Etten-Leur, the Netherlands, with sales and service organisations in the UK, France, Germany and in the Netherlands;

-any assignment issued by the Customer to PHCEU in Writing, relating to the provision of Products and/or Services;
+Order: any assignment issued by the Buyer to PHCEU in Writing, relating to the provision of Products and/or Services;

-any agreement between PHCEU and the Customer for sale, purchase and delivery of Products and/or provision of Services;
+Agreement: any agreement between PHCEU and the Buyer for sale, purchase and delivery of Products and/or provision of Services;

 Article 2: Scope of application

-2.1 The provisions of these Conditions apply to all quotations and offers made by PHCEU to the Customer and all Agreements and transactions resulted therefrom.
+2.1 The provisions of these Conditions apply to all quotations and offers made by PHCEU to the Buyer and all Agreements and transactions resulted therefrom.

 2.2 If any provision of these Conditions shall be or become invalid in whole or in part, the validity of the remaining provisions shall remain unaffected.
 The invalid provision will be replaced with a valid one that corresponds as closely as possible to the purport and intent of the original provision.